dacabdi/quiznet-v2/README.md

 ### REQUESTS ###

+If any of these requests is sent to the server without first negotiating and identifying the session, the server will reject the petition and return a `NOAUTH` error response.

 #### GENERAL REQUEST/RESPONSE SPECIFICATION ####

 All _Request_ and _Response_ messages must adhere to the following syntactic specification